MahBestBro/regex/README.md

  This library was mainly inspired by the rough implementation of Ken Thompson's algorithm outlined in [this article](https://swtch.com/~rsc/regexp/regexp1.html) by Russ Cox, though not everything is based off it.

+## Getting Started
+ Just download the `regex.zig` file and include it into your project however you want.

 ## Example Usage
 ```zig
 const std = @import("std");